Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/EXACT_POOL_CREATION_TRANSACTION_STRUCTURE.md

 This document provides the **exact transaction structure** used by the working dashboard for pool creation.
 Use this to compare against your stress test service and resolve "Program failed to complete" errors.

+---Ad
+**GitKracken** https://gitkraken.cello.so/pk9L5rp5jln visual Git helps you see it all clearly!
+---

 ## 📋 Complete Transaction Structure

 ### **Transaction Instructions**